Cryptanalysis of the Enigma: The Enigma machine

+Positions 1 and 3 for the possible plaintext are impossible because of matching letters.
+The red cells represent these clashes.
+Position 2 is a possibility.

 Structure

-The mechanism of the Enigma consisted of a keyboard connected to a battery and a current entry plate or wheel (German: Eintrittswalze), at the right hand end of the scrambler (usually via a plugboard in the military versions).
+The mechanism of the Enigma consisted of a keyboard connected to a battery and a current entry plate or wheel (Eintrittswalze), at the right hand end of the scrambler (usually via a plugboard in the military versions).
 This contained a set of 26 contacts that made electrical connection with the set of 26 spring-loaded pins on the right hand rotor.
 The internal wiring of the core of each rotor provided an electrical pathway from the pins on one side to different connection points on the other.
 The left hand side of each rotor made electrical connection with the rotor to its left.
-The leftmost rotor then made contact with the reflector (German: Umkehrwalze).
+The leftmost rotor then made contact with the reflector (Umkehrwalze).
 The reflector provided a set of thirteen paired connections to return the current back through the scrambler rotors, and eventually to the lampboard where a lamp under a letter was illuminated.

 Whenever a key on the keyboard was pressed, the stepping motion was actuated, advancing the rightmost rotor one position.
 Because it moved with each key pressed it is sometimes called the fast rotor.
 When a notch on that rotor engaged with a pawl on the middle rotor, that too moved; and similarly with the leftmost ('slow') rotor.

 There are a huge number of ways that the connections within each scrambler rotor—and between the entry plate and the keyboard or plugboard or lampboard—could be arranged.
 For the reflector plate there are fewer, but still a large number of options to its possible wirings.

 Each scrambler rotor could be set to any one of its 26 starting positions (any letter of the alphabet).
 For the Enigma machines with only three rotors, their sequence in the scrambler—which was known as the wheel order (WO) to Allied cryptanalysts—could be selected from the six that are possible.